wp-plugins/subheading/readme.txt

 = Why do tags some tags disappear from my subheadings? =

-By default the plugin uses the default list of allowed tags, which can result in certain tags such as `<br />` and `<p>` being removed.
-This can be resolved by adding valid tags to the allowed list using the `subheading_tags` filter.
+By default the plugin uses the default list of allowed tags, which can result in certain tags such as `<br />` and `<p>` being removed from subheadings or settings.

+This can be resolved by adding valid tags to the allowed list using either the `subheading_tags` or `subheading_settings_tags` filters.

 If, for example, you wanted to enable the `<br />` tag in subheadings, include the following function to your theme functions.php file.